Checking the logs from Guacamole and/or guacd

 Verify that the remote desktops in question are indeed reachable

 Apache Guacamole is a remote desktop gateway.
 As it is Guacamole (and, more specifically, guacd) which connects to remote desktops on each user's behalf, the Guacamole server itself must be able to reach these remote desktops.
 The user attempting to connect does not need direct network access to their remote desktops, but the Guacamole server must be able to reach them.

 If connections are unexpectedly failing, check that the failing remote desktop(s) are reachable from the Guacamole server's network and that no firewall rules on the remote desktop(s) themselves are blocking this access.

 Cannot connect to Windows using RDP

-Recent versions of windows require NLA (Network Level Authentication) by default, an RDP-specific security method which uses higher-grade encryption and which enforces authentication before allocating desktop session resources.
-If connections to your Windows RDP servers are failing, try selecting the "NLA" security mode within the failing connection(s) parameters explicitly specifying the username, password, and (if applicable) domain.
-As NLA inherently requires that Guacamole submit credentials prior to creating a remote desktop session, these credentials must be already available to Guacamole at the time it attempts to connect.
+Recent versions of Windows require NLA (Network Level Authentication) by default, an RDP-specific security method which uses higher-grade encryption and which enforces authentication before allocating desktop session resources.
+If connections to your Windows RDP servers are failing, try selecting the "NLA" or "TLS" security mode within the failing connection(s) parameters.
+If you do not also specify the username, password, and (if applicable) domain, Guacamole will prompt you for these details upon connecting.

 Try disabling validation of the RDP server certificate